compadrejunior/typescript-course/Chapter-01/README.md

 What we did was:

 1. Created an HTML `index.html`file to serve as our application
-2. Created a TypeScript file `usingts.ts` to start writing our code.
+2. Created a TypeScript file `using_ts.ts` to start writing our code.
 3. Then we “transpiled” (it means, translate the TypeScript file into pure JavaScript) the file.
 4. This way the browser can execute our code as it was plain old JavaScript.